-- 1. Select the Map Page from the main page group. - 2.
+- 1. Select the map page from the NAV page group. - 2.
 Press the small right knob to display a panning pointer. - 3.
-Turn the small and large right knobs to place the panning pointer at the desired destination location. - 4.
-If the panning pointer is placed on an existing airport, navaid or user waypoint, the waypoint name will be highlighted.
-Press the direct-to key, then the ENT key (twice) to navigate to the waypoint. - If the panning pointer is placed in an open location, press the direct-to key, then ENT (twice) to create a waypoint at the pointer location (named "+MAP") and navigate to it.
+Turn the small and large right knobs to place the panning pointer at the desired destination location. - If the panning pointer is placed on an existing airport, navaid or user waypoint, the waypoint name will be highlighted.
+Press direct-to and then ENT twice to activate a direct-to leg to the waypoint. - If the panning pointer is placed on an open location on the map page, press direct-to and then ENT twice to create a "+MAP" waypoint and activate a direct-to leg to it.